-Entries must be accompanied by a completed entry form, including the artist statement explaining how the work is related to the theme.
+Entries must be accompanied by a completed entry form, including the artist statement explaining how the work is related to “Within Reach”/“Al alcance”.
 Entry forms and rules can also be found in the school lobby near the Alexandria Book Shelf.

 Entries may be placed in the plastic Reflections box in the school lobby.
-The submission Deadline: October 30, 2015
+The submission deadline is October 23, 2017.

-Judging: Contest entries are judged using National PTA guidelines.
+Contest entries are judged using National PTA guidelines.
 Professionals with no affiliation to MVCS conduct blind judging in all seven categories.
 Judges follow the National PTA Rubric, requiring Interpretation of Theme to factor as half the total score, based on the artwork itself and artist statement.
-Artistic Merit/Creativity and Mastery of Medium make up the other half.
+Creativity and Technique make up the other half.